-Things grow increasingly dark for the entire Ginny & Georgia cast in the new season, and the Fullers must learn to live with their patriarch's comatose state.
-But what happened to him?
+Things grow increasingly dark for the entire Ginny & Georgia cast in the new season, and we see that the Fullers must learn to live with their patriarch's comatose state.
+But what happened to Tom in Ginny & Georgia?

 What happened to Tom Fuller in 'Ginny & Georgia'?

-Tom (played by Vincent Legault) suffered from a serious illness (which is not explicitly revealed on the show), and doctors reveal that recovery is not in the cards.
+Tom Fuller from Ginny & Georgia (played by Vincent Legault) suffered from a serious illness (which is not explicitly revealed on the show), and doctors reveal that recovery is not in the cards.

 In an unexpected enemies-to-friends situation, Cynthia (Sabrina Grdevich) finds herself opening up to Georgia (Brianne Howey) about the struggle she and her son are experiencing because of Tom's situation.